slowernews/wisdom-tldr/README.md

 > *'I want to know God's thoughts; the rest are details.' -- Albert Einstein*

-> *'Strike the shepherd and the sheep will scatter.' -- Robert Green (42nd law of power)*
+> *'Strike the shepherd and the sheep will scatter.' -- Robert Greene (42nd law of power)*

 ===
 ###On efficiency and productivity